dalpert/pickEm/readme.md

 git push -u origin <newBranchName>
 ```

 7.)
-Go to this branch in the GitHub UI and create a pull request.
+Go to ```https://github.com/ablassman/TownHallTrivia``` and use the GUI to create a pull request with the remote branch that you created in step 6.

   - To complete your PR, you will need at least one person's approval.
   - Completing the PR will automatically deploy your changes to the website.